Scriptless test automation is the future! Gone are those days when testers would type huge lines of code and then test the software accordingly.

 …how you can get the best ROI from scriptless automation software.

 What Is Scriptless Test Automation?

-So basically, test scripts keep on building in the backend, and you need to run these automation testing tools to test your websites and software, which provide you better ROI, save time, and are more accurate.
+So basically, test scripts keep on building in the backend, and you need to run these automation testing tools to test your websites and software, which provide you with better ROI, save time, and are more accurate.

 The primary motivation for creating this kind of scriptless automation testing software is to; replace the test developer or team firms hired for software testing with a system that is more accurate, less costly, and time-saving.

-In short, like many businesses where automation has gotten more accessible and more accurate with software testing, the same thing is done to make the testing easy to the level where even the person with zero programming knowledge can perform software testing and get the things done.
+In short, like many businesses where automation has gotten more accessible and more accurate with software testing, the same thing is done to make the testing easy to the level where even the person with zero programming knowledge can perform software testing and get things done.